-In the past, up until about 1992, having negative items removed from your credit report was as simple as requesting a copy of the report, circling the item you wanted to be removed and then writing “This is not mine” next to it and about 30 days later the credit bureau would notify you via mail that the disputed item had been deleted.
-It didn’t matter if the item really belonged to you or not.
+Up until about 1992, having negative items removed from your credit report was as simple as requesting a copy of the report, circling the item you wanted removed, and then writing “This is not mine” next to it and about 30 days later the credit bureau would notify you that the disputed item had been removed.
+It didn’t matter if the item belonged to you or not.

-Back then, if one credit bureau removed an item from your credit report, they would automatically notify the other two bureaus and they’d just follow suit and remove the derogatory items from their listings as well, without even bothering to launch their own investigation into the matter.
-Those were the good old days!
+Back then, if one credit bureau removed an item from your credit report, as a courtesy, they would notify the other two bureaus and they’d follow suit and remove the derogatory items from their listings as well, without even bothering to launch their own investigation into the matter.

 We are sorry that this post was not useful for you!